mkaliberda/AnsibleConfigurationWeb/deploy/deploy.md

 Exit back to your shell: ``exit``

+Reload psql: ``/usr/bin/pg_ctl reload``

 ## Setup .env configuration file

 ``sudo vi .env``

-Fill in the path for the Nutanix and VMware playbooks on the Ansible server.
+Fill in the path for the Nutanix and VMware playbooks on the Ansible server. <br>
-Fill in the database connection information
+Fill in the database connection information - be careful with special characters in the password section <br>
-Remove the comments in the DB section
+Remove the comments in the DB section <br>

 ## Setup Python Virtualenv